 Our SEO agency believes it’s more important than ever for your site to work seamlessly on mobile devices.
 The majority of website visits now take place on mobile devices and search engines have long taken notice and prepared for this inevitable trend.
 In fact, Google is now rolling out what they dub their “mobile-first index”, which means that all search results will be indexed according to what their mobile crawler sees.
 Once the rollout is complete, desktop and mobile search results will be the same for the most part (excluding location-specific personalization), so it is crucial that your site loads fast and is easy to use on a smartphone.

-Regardless of ranking factors, people looking for hotel information will find benefit in a good mobile experience since a considerable portion of them are likely to be mobile users.
+Regardless of ranking factors, travelers looking for hotel information will find benefit in a good mobile experience since a considerable portion of them are likely to be mobile users.
 For instance, it’s safe to assume that someone whose flight was just cancelled and is now scrambling to find a hotel for the night is not going to bother with a site that is difficult to use on their phone.

 The days of heavily stripped down “m-dot” sites (e.g. http://m.example.com) for mobile users are mostly gone.
 Responsive web design — in which elements on pages are dynamically re-scaled and re-positioned based on the viewport resolution — is widely considered best practice today.
 However, Google does see some value in sometimes pointing searchers toward stripped down, quickly loading pages that are reminiscent of m-dot designs.
 They call this their Accelerated Mobile Pages project, or AMP for short.
 If you host AMP versions of your pages and they conform to all of the critical AMP requirements, they may be eligible to take indexing precedence over their non-AMP counterparts.
 Although aesthetically and functionally constrained by AMP requirements, these pages may see higher click-through-rates (CTR) and reduced bounce rates due to their special presentation in the search engine results pages (pictured below) and fast loading times.